-Although the Company had a positive working capital in the amount of \$5,026,580 as at December 31, 2023, the Company may, from time to time, face a working capital deficit.
+Although the Company has a positive working capital, the Company may, from time to time, face a working capital deficit.
 To maintain the Company's activities, the Company may require access to additional capital through the sale of securities or obtaining debt financing.
 There can be no assurance that the Company will be successful in obtaining such additional financing and failure to do so could result in the inability of the Company to develop new products; meet production schedules; execute delivery orders; and continue the Company's strategic operations.